genfuru011/Salvia/README.md

 ## Vision: The Road to Sage

-Salvia is the core engine for a future MVC framework called **Sage**.
+Salvia is the core engine for a future framework called **Sage** (inspired by Express, Hono, and Oak).
 While Sage will be a complete standalone framework, Salvia is available *today* as a drop-in replacement for the View layer in **Ruby on Rails**.

 ## Features